iluvadev/ConsoleProgressBar/README.md

 ## Usage
-You can configure a lot of things, but usage is very simple:
+You can configure a lot of things, but usage is simple:
 ```csharp
 const int max = 500;